Puto (Filipino Steamed Cakes)

 Baking powder: A leavening agent to provide the cake with lift, and keep it airy.

 Cheese: Slices of cheese are commonly added on top of Puto to provide a contrast of salty and savory flavor.
 In the Philippines, it’s typical to use processed cheese, such as Eden or Velveeta cheese.
+You could also use cheddar cheese.

 Instructions